 I’m basically building an altar for the purpose of reminding me to get intentional as I engage in SO MUCH WORK involving other people, big emotions, hopes and dreams, brand excavation, deep trauma unlocking, day-to-day block-busting, and just holding space for tens of thousands of people sometimes.

 I didn’t realize the lack of energetic boundaries was becoming problematic until I just gave in and started trying some tiny little things — because SOMETHING had to work.
 I was getting desperate.
 I noticed I was feeling depressed, down, low, funky-due-to-none-of-my-own-funk, small, lonely, shook just by being lately.
 Lots of energetic hitchhikers I wasn’t shaking off.

-As I swirled from one meeting to the next, from livestream to group mastermind, from one Self-Management for Actors coaching client to a consult as The Astrologer’s Daughter, it was always just shift-shift-shift gears.
+As I swirled from one meeting to the next, from livestream to group mastermind, from one Self-Management for Actors coaching client to a consult as your favorite astrologer’s daughter, it was always just shift-shift-shift gears.
 Click-click-click on through to the next thing.
 NO BUFFER TIME and definitely no RESET TO ME TIME.